-One hindrance to the development of effective morphometric tools is that the borders of the SNpc are nearly impossible to visualise on conventional T1-weighted MRI.27 As a result, numerous attempts have been made to develop new sequences that would provide indices of nigral degeneration in PD.28 Results from these studies, however, are wrought with contradictions.
-Early attempts at visualising the SNpc capitalised on the relative distribution of iron in the midbrain, which causes magnetic susceptibility artefacts and signal loss in T2-weighted images.29 The SNr has relatively high levels of iron, and thus appears as a hypointense region, whereas the dopamineric SNpc, which contains neuromelanin, appears as a hyperintense region between the SNr and red nucleus on axial images.30
+One hindrance to the development of effective morphometric tools is that the borders of the SNpc are nearly impossible to visualize on conventional T1-weighted MRI.
+As a result, numerous attempts have been made to develop new sequences that would provide indices of nigral degeneration in PD.
+Results from these studies, however, are wrought with contradictions.
+Early attempts at visualizing the SNpc capitalized on the relative distribution of iron in the midbrain, which causes magnetic susceptibility artifacts and signal loss in T2-weighted images.
+The SNr has relatively high levels of iron, and thus appears as a hypointense region, whereas the dopamineric SNpc, which contains neuromelanin, appears as a hyperintense region between the SNr and red nucleus on axial images.
+Although most studies reported signal loss or reduced size of the SNpc in PD patients compared to controls,31-35 some failed to find disease-related changes, and others pointed out potential confounds in prior studies.
+Limitations in visualizing the SNpc in T2-weighted images were that the anatomical location of the SNpc appeared to be inconsistent with histologic reports, and researchers were not able to reliably differentiate SNpc from SNr.
+A subsequent study used proton density-weighted MRI in combination with short inversion-time recovery images to more accurately distinguish the SNpc and SNr, but did not find a significant decrease in SNpc size in PD patients.

-Although most studies reported signal loss or reduced size of the SNpc in PD patients compared with controls, 31-35 some failed to find disease-related changes, 36,37 and others pointed out potential confounds in prior studies.
-38 Limitations in visualising the SNpc in T2-weighted images were that the anatomical location of the SNpc appeared to be inconsistent with histological reports, and researchers were not able to reliably differentiate SNpc from SNr.
-30 A subsequent study used proton density-weighted MRI in combination with short inversion-time recovery images to more accurately distinguish the SNpc and SNr, but did not find a significant decrease in SNpc size in PD patients.
-39
+Newer methods, such as the use of MR sequences sensitive to neuromelanin, evaluation of T2 relaxation times, and segmented inversion recovery ratio imaging42-44 have achieved greater success in differentiating SNr and SNpc and have documented changes in the SNpc in PD.
+Further, T2\ and diffusion-weighted imaging methods have been found to be sensitive to disease-related changes in the SNpc, likely as a result of differences in MR inhomogeneities related to the relatively high iron content of this structure.
+An emerging method, connectivity-based segmentation of the SN using diffusion tensor imaging, may prove useful for delineating SNpc and SNr, but an initial report failed to find a significant different in SNpc size between PD patients and controls, possibly due to a limited sample size.

-Newer methods, such as the use of MR sequences sensitive to neuromelanin,40 evaluation of T2 relaxation times41 and segmented inversion recovery ratio imaging^{42-44} have achieved greater success in differentiating SNr and SNpc and have documented changes in the SNpc in PD.
-Further, T2 and diffusion-weighted imaging methods have been found to be sensitive to disease-related changes in the SNpc, likely as a result of differences in MR inhomogeneities related to the relatively high iron content of this structure.^{45,46} An emerging method, connectivity-based segmentation of the SN using diffusion tensor imaging, may prove useful for delineating SNpc and SNr, but an initial report failed to find a significant different in SNpc size between PD patients and controls, possibly due to a limited sample size.47 with proton density weighting, 3D T2-SPACE turbo spin echo and 3D T2-SPACE fluid-attenuated inversion recovery (FLAIR) turbo spin echo.
-For anatomical analyses of cortical structures, we showed that high-bandwidth T1-weighted multi-echo MPRAGE data were superior to conventional T1-weighted images.
-Further, multi-echo sequences were less prone to distortion and had a higher contrast-to-noise ratio for subcortical structures.
-These sequences were bandwidth-matched at 698 Hz/pixel - a property that was critical for facilitating coregistration across scans without distortion corrections.
+We recently described a new multispectral MRI method for visualizing the SNpc.48 Our multispectral sequences included multiecho MPRAGE with T1-weighting, multiecho Fast Low-Angle Shot (FLASH) with proton density weighting, 3D T2-SPACE turbo spin echo, and 3D T2-SPACE fluid-attenuated inversion recovery (FLAIR) turbo spin echo.
+For anatomical analyses of cortical structures, we showed that high-bandwidth T1-weighted multiecho MPRAGE data were superior to conventional T1-weighted images.
+Further, multiecho sequences were less prone to distortion and had a higher contrast-to-noise ratio for subcortical structures.
+These sequences were bandwidth-matched at 698 Hz/pixel-a property that was critical for facilitating coregistration across scans without distortion corrections.
 Because we could perform precise spatial registration of scans that had different contrasts, we could generate multiple weighted averages of the sequences, each with a unique contrast tailored to a specific set of structures.
 Thus, multispectral data yield a broad range of contrasts that allow for enhanced anatomical analysis and provide valuable new data about the subcortical structures implicated in PD.